EXHIBITS & ART SHOWS

 The exhibit case resembles a magnifying glass, blocking out visual distractions, providing you with an opportunity to get up-close to rare artifacts and archival documents.

 As you explore, take a moment to reflect: What speaks to you?
 What questions do you have?
-What do you think the future holds?
+What do you think the future holds for Dufferin?

 THE CORN FLOWER GLASS GALLERY